 -Secularist systems are robotic in their execution.
 Meaning we have already lost accessibility to spirituality.

 Collaboration is the only way to solve problems that face humanity.
-Things like war, poverty, and overpopulation can only be resolved through real-time communication between countries with the aim of one day becoming a truly universal society.
+Things like war, poverty, and overpopulation can only be resolved through real-time communication between countries with the aim of one day becoming a genuinely universal society.

 This is possible through collaboration across borders by using AI to manage resources globally while also including a spiritual element that would create an organic sense of community on top of what already exists.